sngwebs786/Read-Google-Sheet-React-JS/README.md

+SIMPLE AND EASY STEPS TO READ DATA FROM GOOGLE SHEET

 1) Make a Google Sheet.
 2) Go to share,remove restriction by selecting "anyone with the link" and set it to Editior.
 3) Then copy the url.